vega/vega-lite/site/docs/encoding.md

 ## Description Channel

 By setting the `description` channel, you can add a text description to the mark for ARIA accessibility (SVG output only).
-The `"aria-label"` attribute will be set to this description.
+The `"aria-label"` attribute in the generated SVG will be set to this description.

-By default, Vega-Lite generatea a description based on the encoding similar to [default tooltips]({{ site.baseurl }}/docs/tooltip.html#encoding).
+By default, Vega-Lite generates a description based on the encoding similar to [default tooltips]({{ site.baseurl }}/docs/tooltip.html#encoding).
 To disable automatic descriptions, set [`config.aria`](config.html#aria-config) to false.
+No description will be generated if [`mark.aria`]({{ site.baseurl }}/docs/mark.html#general) is set to false.

 {% include table.html props="description" source="Encoding" %}